-Join Nick Brazzi for an in-depth discussion in this video Understanding the free and for-pay features, part of Up and Running with Office for iPads and iPhones.
+Join Nick Brazzi for an in-depth discussion in this video Understanding the free and for-pay features, part of Learning Office for iPads and iPhones.

 - In this course, we're talking about the Word, PowerPoint, and Excel apps, which are free to download, but there's one important variable that you need to know.
 Even though these apps are free, you do need to sign in with a Microsoft online account in order to do any real work.
 You can set up a free account, or you can pay for an Office 365 membership, but you do need some sort of an account.
 The people who pay for Office 365 memberships usually do so because that's the best way to get the full Office applications for a computer.
 The pricing is in line with that.

 But if you're only using the Office apps on your iPhone or iPad, the free account is usually fine.
 Now, there's a very important detail here specifically for iPad Pro owners.
 You can use most of the features of these apps on phones and tablets, only signing in with the free account, but that's only if that device has a screen that's smaller than 10.1 inches.
 Any device that has a screen larger than 10.1 inches, Microsoft does not consider to be a tablet-class device.

 So on an iPhone and most iPads, you can get most of the features of the Office apps with the free account.
 But on the iPad Pro, you'll need to pay for an Office 365 account, or you won't be able to do anything except open and read a document.
 In fact, you can see here in the small print on this page, it says "a qualifying 365 subscription "is required to create and edit documents "on the iPad Pro."
 So that's an important variable to keep in mind if you use the iPad Pro.
 With that in mind, let's take a closer look at what you get with the different types of accounts.